What leads to more spike protein in the body: the vaccine or virus? Part 2

 Vaccination doesn’t prevent infection, so vaccinated people are still going to be exposed to some virus.

-There is a window of time shortly after vaccination when the person is somewhat immunocompromised, so it is conceivable that viral loads might be higher than they otherwise would have been, if the person gets infected during this time.
+There is a window of time shortly after vaccination when the recipient is somewhat immunocompromised, so it’s conceivable that if the person gets infected during this time, viral loads might be higher than they would have been without the vaccine.

-It seems like vaccination does not significantly lower the amount of virus in the upper respiratory tract, based on nasopharyngeal swabs.
+Vaccination does not seem to significantly lower the amount of virus in the upper respiratory tract, based on nasopharyngeal swabs.

 Viral load might decrease faster in the upper respiratory tract of vaccinated individuals, according to the Singapore study.

-Vaccination might lower the amount of virus in the lower respiratory tract, based on a few animal studies.
+Vaccination might lower the amount of virus in the lower respiratory tract, based on animal studies.

 Vaccination could conceivably lead to more virus in other tissues, as was found in the rhesus macaque study.